Maryam-Haghani/NEFFy/wiki/main.md

 \anchor neff-computation
 ## NEFF Computation
-NEFF computation determines the effective number of homologous sequences within a Multiple Sequence Alignment (MSA).
+NEFF computation determines the effective number of homologous sequences within an MSA.
 It takes into account sequence similarities and provides a measure of sequence diversity.  <br>
 The code takes command-line flags for input and subsequently computes the score for an MSA file.
 <br />
-The detailed usage documentation can be found on the [NEFF Computation](\ref neff) page.
+The detailed usage documentation can be found on the [NEFF Computation](\ref neff_computation) page.

 \anchor msa-file-conversion
 ## MSA File Conversion